yelmach/tcp-chat/README.md

-# TCP Chat - NetCat Implementation
+# TCP Chat - NetCat

 A Go implementation of a TCP-based group chat server inspired by NetCat, supporting multiple concurrent clients with real-time messaging, connection management, and comprehensive logging.